JBenchimol/central-bank-texts/README.md

 ## Citation Requirements

-If you use these texts in your research, please cite the corresponding paper:
+**Important licensing information:** This database is distributed under a Creative Commons Attribution (CC-BY) license, which requires appropriate attribution when using these materials.
+If you use these texts in your research, you must cite the corresponding publication as detailed below.

 **For Federal Reserve texts:**